Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Results

 These three metrics all evaluate the retrieval model on the same information objective, which is coverage.
 We can also compare the correlation of RAG nugget coverage with the relevance-based metric that evaluates the retrieval stacks.
 The last row in Table~\ref{tab:topic-level-corr} presents such correlations.
 Note that although the topics are still paired between retrieval and generation evaluation, the objectives are now different, where the labels used in retrieval evaluation are the relevance of each document.\footnote{NeuCLIR24 explicitly tasked the annotators to assess how useful a particular document is for writing a report without considering each piece of information in the document, while RAG24 simply asked the annotators to assess the relevancy. } Therefore, this correlation essentially asks the question: Does a retrieval model that retrieves more relevant documents to the topic provide useful information for downstream generation pipelines to improve nugget coverage?
 In NeuCLIR24, where information needs are complex and rich report requests, higher relevance does not indicate higher nugget coverage (low correlations).
 While in RAG24, where information needs are short queries, relevance-based nDCG is still a reasonable indicator for the final nugget coverage, likely because of the kind of information needs are more likely to be satisfied by a single, very relevant document, thus high coverage is not always needed from the retrieval stack.

-Overall, to directly answer our RQ1: \textbf{\textit{For a given RAG pipeline, does an input rank list that covers more information lead to a more effective generated response for a given topic?}} Yes, with the strong correlation between nugget-based metrics on the retrieval ranked lists and the nugget coverage on the downstream generated responses, we conclude that input ranked lists with higher information coverage tends to lead to generated responses with higher nugget coverage.
+Overall, to answer our RQ1: \textbf{\textit{For a given RAG pipeline, does an input rank list that covers more information lead to a more effective generated response for a given topic?}} Yes, coverage-based retrieval metrics consistently correlate more strongly with downstream nugget coverage than relevance-based metrics do, particularly for complex information needs such as those in NeuCLIR24 where relevance-based nDCG shows near-zero correlation.
+For simpler queries like those in RAG24, relevance-based metrics remain a reasonable indicator, but coverage-based metrics still provide a more reliable signal across both datasets.
+We therefore conclude that input ranked lists with higher information coverage tend to lead to generated responses with higher nugget coverage, and that coverage-based retrieval metrics are better suited than relevance-based ones as proxies for generation quality.
+We note that topic-level correlations in Table~\ref{tab:topic-level-corr} are moderate in absolute terms (r between 0.26–0.56), reflecting the inherent noise of per-topic RAG evaluation previously noted.
+The practical value of these correlations lies in their consistency across pipelines and their clear advantage over relevance-based metrics, not in any claim of near-perfect predictability.